mahoor13/chetori/README.md

 # Chetori

-A multi platform and portble Whatsapp messenger client, based on electron webview.
+A multi platform and portable Whatsapp messenger client, based on electron webview.
 This application fully tested on Ubuntu 18.04 LTS.
 It has a tray icon with the following options:
 - Open application